Who may attend LCC?

 What technology is available at LCC?

 All students are issued individual iPads for use during the school year and a one-to-one classroom philosophy exists.
 Students are also required to take a semester-long Technology Mastery course.
 In addition, a number of advanced technology electives are available.
 Courses are taught in our state-of-the-art Center for Science and Technological Studies.
-Presently there are three computer labs for student use.
-Computers are also available in the Library, the Guidance Office, and the Resource Center.
+Presently there are four computer labs for student use.
+Computers are also available in the Media Center, the Guidance Office, and the Resource Center.
 The entire school is served by a wireless network and all teachers have laptops and the ability to use online resources during their classes.
 Teacher e-mail addresses are available for easy and fast communication with parents and all students have email accounts to aid in communications.
 Parents may also keep up with their student’s progress by accessing grades on-line with a special login and password.

 Are there courses available for advanced and special needs students?